Classic Chimichurri Sauce

 Directions

-In a medium bowl, add the chopped parsley, minced garlic, dried oregano, red chili flakes, and the bay leaves.
+In a medium mixing bowl combine the chopped parsley, minced garlic, dried oregano, red chili flakes, and bay leaves.
+Stir briefly with a spoon to distribute the aromatics evenly throughout the herb mixture.

 *Notes